opnfv/ovsnfv/docs/release/scenarios/os-odl_l3-ovs-noha/scenario.description.rst

 switch should make use of
 hardware accelerators and optimized cache operation to be run in user space.

-The "Openstack - Open vSwitch/DPDK" scenario provides use-cases for deployment of NFV nodes instantiated by an Openstack orchestration system on OVS/DPDK enabled compute nodes.
+The apex-os-odl_l3-ovs-noha scenario provides use-cases for deployment of NFV nodes instantiated by an Openstack orchestration system on OVS/DPDK enabled compute nodes with Open Daylight controller service.

-A deployment of the "apex-os-nosdn-ovs-noha" scenario consists of 3 or more
+A deployment of the "apex-os-odl_l3-ovs-noha" scenario consists of 3 or more
 servers:

   * 1 Jumphost hosting the APEX installer - running the Undercloud
   * 1 Controlhost, which runs the Overcloud and Openstack services
+  * and Open Daylight service
   * 1 or more Computehosts

 .. image:: ovs4nfv.png